-We were overweight Japanese equities for most of 2023, which benefitted from a weaker yen, loose monetary policy and improving corporate profits.
-We continued to prefer Japan, but reduced our overweight as yen started to rise on expectations of a policy shift by Bank of Japan, which weighed on Japanese equities.
+We have been overweight Japanese equities for most of 2023, which have benefitted from a weaker yen, loose monetary policy and improving corporate profits.
+We continued to prefer Japanese equities over the quarter, but reduced our overweight as yen started to rise on expectations of a policy shift by Bank of Japan, which weighed on Japanese equities.
 Our Japan position detracted value over the quarter.
 We re-established an overweight position in US stocks in Q4, as the region benefitted from a rally in growth sectors as interest rates fell; our US position added value over the quarter.